 When after-tax funds are converted or distributed from a 401(k), they consist of both after-tax contributions and pretax amounts.
 This is similar to the pro rata rule for traditional IRAs.
 Depending on whether your employer separately accounts for your after-tax amounts, the taxable and nontaxable portions of the distribution could be larger or smaller.

 As a result, it’s important to talk with your financial advisor and tax professional about ways to manage the taxes with the strategy.
-Strategies for managing your taxes with the mega backdoor Roth may include the timing of when you roll over or convert the after-tax contributions, separating pretax amounts from the after-tax contributions, and the type of roll over that is used.
+Strategies for managing your taxes with the mega backdoor Roth may include the timing of when you roll over or convert the after-tax contributions and separating pretax amounts from the after-tax contributions.

 The mega backdoor Roth strategy can be beneficial for investors but can easily become very complicated.
-As such, it’s important to discuss this strategy with your financial advisor and tax professional to determine if it is right for you and, if so, how to go about implementing it.
+As such, it’s important to discuss this strategy with your financial advisor to determine if it is right for you and, if so, how to go about implementing it.

 Important information: